gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 (this-door :key) ;=> "open"
 (this-door nil) ;=> open
 ```

+_Please be advised, that some doors are locked for a good reason.
+It
+is left to the user's discretion.
+But it is highly recommended in Norway's
+moose regions, to think twice._

 They unlocked the door and headed for Amy's car.
 She couldn't decide
 whether she was surprised or not to find her keys in her pocket, so